Red Summer: Press coverage

 In mid-summer, in the middle of the Chicago racial violence against blacks, a federal official told The New York Times that the violence resulted from "an agitation, which involves the I.W.W., Bolshevism and the worst features of other extreme radical movements."
-He supported that claim with copies of Negro publications that called for alliances with leftist groups, praised the Soviet Union, and contrasted the courage of jailed socialist Eugene V. Debs with the "school boy rhetoric" of traditional black leaders.
+He supported that claim with copies of Negro publications that called for alliances with leftist groups, praised Soviet Russia, and contrasted the courage of jailed socialist Eugene V. Debs with the "school boy rhetoric" of traditional black leaders.
 The Times characterized the publications as "vicious and apparently well financed," mentioned "certain factions of the radical Socialist elements," and reported it all under the headline: "Reds Try to Stir Negroes to Revolt".
 In late 1919, Oklahoma's Daily Ardmoreite published a piece with a headline describing "Evidence Found Of Negro Society That Brought On Rioting".

 In response, some black leaders such as Bishop Charles Henry Phillips of the Colored Methodist Episcopal Church asked black people to shun violence in favor of "patience" and "moral suasion."
 Phillips opposed propaganda favoring violence, and he noted the grounds of injustice to the black people: Phillips was based in Nashville, Tennessee.

 I cannot believe that the negro was influenced by Bolshevist agents in the part he took in the rioting.
 It is not like him to be a traitor or a revolutionist who would destroy the Government.
 But then the reign of mob law to which he has so long lived in terror and the injustices to which he has had to submit have made him sensitive and impatient.

 The connection between black people and Bolshevism was widely repeated.
 In August 1919, The Wall Street Journal wrote: "Race riots seem to have for their genesis a Bolshevist, a Negro, and a gun."
 The National Security League repeated that reading of events.
 In presenting the Haynes report in early October, The New York Times provided a context which his report did not mention.
 Haynes documented violence and inaction on the state level.